realbits-lab/avame/CONTRIBUTING.md

 Congratulations :tada::tada: The GitHub team thanks you :sparkles:.

-Once your PR is merged, your contributions will be publicly visible on the [GitHub docs](https://github.com/realbits-lab/avame).
+Once your PR is merged, your contributions will be publicly visible on the [avame](https://github.com/realbits-lab/avame).